 The first time I heard Washington Irving’s The Legend of Sleepy Hollow, my sister Patty and I listened to my dad in stunned silence as he told the frightening tale from memory.
 Poor Ichabod Crane.
 He seemed like such an odd fellow with his hooked nose and over-blown ego.
 I remember thinking he was doomed when he fell in love with the beautiful Katrina since he had to compete for her attention with wicked Brom, the town bully.
 Finally, when Ichabod sauntered back from teaching and found himself alone in the woods, he began to hear the thunder of horse’s hooves.
 His worst fear was realized when he discerned that the dreadful man riding the horse was headless with only a glowing-eyed jack-o-lantern straddling his shoulders.
 As the rider’s steed reared up, he lifted his hollow glowing head and hoisted it at the terrified Mr. Crane.
 My dad would cock his arm back and say “Buwahahaha!” as he threw the imaginary pumpkin.
 “Ichabod’s hat was found alongside a shattered pumpkin and he was never seen again.”
 Left with the ultimate cliffhanger, my sister and I lay awake in horror, afraid the headless horseman would ride through our bedroom door.
 Continue reading

 Tricia had wasted time choosing a costume and now darkness swallowed the winding country road.
-The party ended long ago while she lost her way.
+The party ended long ago.
+She had lost her way.
 Fog enshrouded cornfields came to life as aged stalks resembled zombies.
-Continue reading
+The paved road narrowed then changed to gravel.
+Turning around, she spun the car too fast and rolled it over.
+After climbing from the crumpled wreck she rubbed her aching head.

 The weather forecasters had predicted “The Big One” all week.
 But did I believe them?
 NO!
 Not until I woke up this morning, earlier than usual, to a bright shaft of light penetrating a window covered in snow.
 Where I live it has piled up in amounts over 14 inches and it is still coming down!
 The last time I checked, 31 Colorado counties were under some kind of advisory or warning.
 Continue reading